There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 15. Soldier Beetle

 Soldier beetles are often confused with other types of beetles in North Carolina.
-These beetles have pincer-like mandibles that they use for defense, and when they feel threatened, they will release an unpleasant smell.
+These beetles use pincer-like mandibles for defense; when they feel threatened, they release an unpleasant smell.

 Often, the larvae are called wireworms because of their ability to burrow through soil and plant roots, damaging crops.
 They are dark brown in color and measure between 1/2 inch and 3 inches in length as adults.